awesome-flow/flow/README.md

     the payload accordingly.
 This might be useful in combination with router: a client provides k/v URL-encoded attributes, and router performs some routing logic.
-  * `link.mpx`: a one-to-many link, multiplexes copies of messages to N(>=0) links and reports the composite status back.
+  * `link.demux`: a one-to-many link, demultiplexes copies of messages to N(>=0) links and reports the composite status back.
   * `link.replicator`: a one-to-many link, implements a consistent hash replication logic.
 Accepts the number of replicas and the hashing key to be